Metrizable uniform spaces: INTRODUCTION

+\begin{example} Let us consider a space $Y$, a subspace $X\subset Y$ and a non-closed subset $A\subset X$, and let $i\:X\to Y$ be the inclusion map.
+Then the mapping cylinder $MC(f)$ with the quotient topology does not contain $MC(f|_A)$ as a subspace, because not every neighborhood of $A\x\{1\}$ in $A\x[0,1]$ extends to a neighborhood of $X\x\{1\}$ in $X\x [0,1]$ (see details in \cite{Sak2}*{\S4.11}). \end{example}

-Which topology on the cone is the `right one'?
+\begin{remark} Which topology on the homotopy colimits is the `right one'?
 It turns out that in many situations where some actual work is being done, the quotient topology does not do its job, and has to be replaced by something else:

-(i) In his classifying space construction $BG=(G*G*\dots)/G$, Milnor had to use a weak (initial) topology on his joins (including finite joins) rather than the strong (final) topology of the quotient \cite{Mil} (with his reversed terminology he called his topology a ``strong topology'').
+(i) In his classifying space construction $BG=(G*G*\dots)/G$, Milnor had to use a strong (initial) topology on his joins (including finite joins) rather than the weak (final) topology of the quotient \cite{Mil}.

 (ii) In showing that the usual homotopy category is a closed model category in the sense of Quillen (``The homotopy category is a homotopy category'' \cite{Str}), A. Str\o m had to modify the quotient topology of the mapping cylinder in order to show that if $f\:E\to B$ is a (Hurewicz) fibration, then so is the projection $MC(f)\to B$.
 His modified mapping cylinder can be identified with a subspace of Milnor's modified join.